metrorailings/OwlBlog/content/posts/coaching-analysis-1.md

 Defensively, McDermott is expected to field another stellar defense, though their pass rush will once again be called into question.
 No one player on that defense really broke out as a marquis pass rusher.
 The hope this season is that their first round draft pick from last year Gregory Rousseau would finally emerge as a premiere edge player, with Von Miller on the other side of the defensive line helping him in a complementary role.

 One thing worth mentioning - Buffalo did not stage a **single** comeback last year.
 In fact, they've choked up three fourth-quarter leads. do blame the coaching here, in part because McDermott was exceptionally horrific in his management of game clock.
 Things are probably going to be a bit different this season so long as Allen doesn't regress into old form.

+***

+### Dallas Cowboys

+_Coaching:_ Mike McCarthy (HC), Kellen Moore (OC), Dan Quinn (DC), Dak Prescott (QB)

+The Cowboys underwhelmed relative to expectations in the postseason last year, exiting all too early in the wild-card round despite being seen as dark horse contenders for the Super Bowl.